-architects such as Jacquelin T. Robertson, Kliment and Halsband, Alexander Gorlin, and Boris Baranovich.
-Through his association with Jacque Robertson and by taking classes in classical architecture at the National Academy of Design in New York, Martin Brandwein developed a passion for traditional architecture.
-For over twenty-five years, Mr. Brandwein has taught drawing classes in classical architecture at the National Academy of Design, Institute of Classical Architecture and Art, and Historic Winsdor’s Preservation Institute.
+architects such as Jaquelin T. Robertson, Kliment and Halsband, Alexander Gorlin, and Boris Baranovich.
+Through his association with Jaque Robertson and by taking classes in classical architecture at the National Academy of Design in New York, Martin Brandwein developed a passion for traditional architecture.
+For over twenty-five years, Mr. Brandwein has taught drawing classes in classical architecture at the National Academy of Design, The Institute of Classical Architecture and Art, and Historic Winsdor’s Preservation Institute.

 to approach both the renovation of old buildings and the design of new buildings with care and sensitivity.
 Yet MBA does not adhere to a set of rigid classical formulas when designing a project.
 Rather, by carefully listening to the clients’ needs and analyzing the unique context of each project, the firm aims to produce original architectural solutions.
 This approach, combined with meticulous attention to details and skilled project management, brings each of the firm’s projects to successful completion.